MicrosoftDocs/win32/desktop-src/Msi/commit-custom-actions.md

 ---
-Description: 'Commit Custom actions are executed upon successful completion of the installation script.' ms.assetid: 'ad766585-e8ac-44b6-9717-7979f803886c'
+Description: Commit Custom actions are executed upon successful completion of the installation script. ms.assetid: ad766585-e8ac-44b6-9717-7979f803886c
 title: Commit Custom Actions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Commit Custom Actions

 Commit Custom actions are executed upon successful completion of the installation script.
 If the [InstallFinalize action](installfinalize-action.md) is successful, the installer will then run any existing Commit Custom actions.
 The only mode parameter the installer sets in this case is MSIRUNMODE\_COMMIT.
-See [**MsiGetMode**](msigetmode.md) for a description of the run mode parameters.
+See [**MsiGetMode**](/windows/win32/Msiquery/nf-msiquery-msigetmode?branch=master) for a description of the run mode parameters.

 A commit custom action can be specified by adding an option flag to the Type field of the [CustomAction table](customaction-table.md).
 See [Custom Action In-Script Execution Options](custom-action-in-script-execution-options.md) for the option flag designating a commit custom action.